JonathanPugh/nwns/README.md

 nwns
 =====

 Nwns is an Ncurses Wireless Network Scanner which displays nearby wireless network SSIDs, MAC addresses, and channels.
 It utilizes libnl, a collection of libraries providing APIs to the Netlink protocol based Linux kernel interfaces.
-Because Netlink is a Linux-specific protocol, nwns is only compatible with Linux operating systems. nwns is tested on Arch Linux
+Because Netlink is a Linux-specific protocol, nwns is only compatible with Linux operating systems.
+Nwns is tested on Arch Linux

 Getting Started